goodmajo/ME382PentRob/README.md

   goodmajo@oregonstate.edu

+## 11 - 26 - 2016 ##
+Made a few changes to the class to make it easier to compile.
+It was still possible to get "ISO C++ forbids declaration of 'foo' with no type..." errors because the Arduino IDE seems to compile more permissively on some machines than others.
+This fix should make it all better.

 ## 11 - 25 - 2016 ##
 * Happy Thanksgiving!
 * If anyone is actually paying attention to the arduino code I'm writing, the version I uploaded today is more or less what I anticipate will end up being the final version.
 If you have questions about how the library works and how to use its functions, this code represents a good example of that.